What do all those acronyms mean?

-For HIDOE project and job information, please call the Office of School Facilities and Support Services, Facilities Development Branch at 808-784-5040.
+For HIDOE project and job information, please call the Office of Facilities and Operations, Facilities Development Branch at 808-784-5040.

 How do I learn more about employee benefits and salary?
 How do I change my address?
 How do I check the status of my job application with the Department?

 How do I address policy concerns with the Department?

 The Board of Education is the governing body of the Department, and sets policy for the public education system in Hawaii.
 The Board meets every 1st and 3rd Tuesday of the month, and for occasional meetings outside of that schedule, in Room 404 of the Queen Liliuokalani Building, 1390 Miller Street, Honolulu.
 Due to COVID-19 restrictions, board meetings are held virtually until further notice.
 Please check the BOE website for further information.